-We have audited the Rhode Island Commerce Corporation's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of the Rhode Island Commerce Corporation's major federal programs for the year ended June 30, 2022.
-The Rhode Island Commerce Corporation's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited the Rhode Island Commerce Corporation's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on the Rhode Island Commerce Corporation's major federal program for the year ended June 30, 2023.
+The Rhode Island Commerce Corporation's major federal program is identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.

-In our opinion, the Rhode Island Commerce Corporation complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2022.
+In our opinion, the Rhode Island Commerce Corporation complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on its major federal program for the year ended June 30, 2023.